What's on at PEC

 Networking is an essential part of everyone’s time in Hamburg, so take advantage of this unrivalled opportunity to make new contacts, strengthen existing relationships and meet with friends, old and new, in a relaxed atmosphere.

-Free to attend for conference delegates, the Welcome party starts at 18.00, straight after the Passenger Experience Conference, and is the unmissable networking event of the week, with the who’s who of the industry all present under one roof.
+Free to attend for conference delegates, the Welcome party starts, straight after Passenger Experience Conference, and is the unmissable networking event of the week, with the who’s who of the industry all present under one roof.

 If you are not able to attend the full conference, tickets for the Welcome Party can be purchased during registration for either AIX or WTCE.